 Your sketchbook is a form of ongoing research as an artist.
-Practicing, experimenting, drawing from life, becoming more familiar with your materials, and doing sketchbook activities is a fundamental part of developing your skills in observing, drawing, and rendering.
+Practicing, experimenting, drawing from life, becoming more familiar with your materials, and doing sketchbook activities is a fundamental part of developing your skills and understanding of drawing practices.
 For this reason, sketchbooks are considered an integral part of this course.
-Students will be expected to complete 5 studies in their sketchbooks each week, based upon techniques, materials, and ways of rendering discussed in class.
+Students will be expected to complete 3 studies in their sketchbook each week, as assigned, based upon techniques, materials, and ways of rendering discussed in class, or assigned research.
 Students can and should note influences, project planning, and any other relevant research in their sketchbook as well.
 Your sketchbooks become resources you can return to in the future.